reger-men/Alexa_YouTube/README.md

 ## Dependencies ##
 Youtube API: This skills need Youtube PI service to access on Videos on Youtube for this purpose, the web app https://youtube-alexa.herokuapp.com/ was created.
 Of course you can also use other services or create.

-This WebApp runs on heroku server, the corresponding source code can be found [here](vx_nn/README.md): OpenVX neural network module
+This WebApp runs on heroku server, the corresponding source code can be found [here](https://github.com/reger-men/YoutubeAPI)